School websites of the course:

 Tuesday 11-12 in Alan Turing G.209.
 This will be the tutorial in most weeks.

-There will be two in-class tests (each weighting 10% in the unit).
+There were two in-class tests (each weighting 10% in the unit).

 Past exam papers